Graf3x/Overwatch-Windows-Defender-Exclusions/README.md

-# Launching the `OverwatchExclusions.ps1` PowerShell Script
+#  Overwatch-Windows-Defender-Exclusions
+This powershell script adds exclusions to windows defender for Overwatch and Battle.net and their related folders.
+This does not include EVERYTHING overwatch touches, but the base folders and files.

+DISCLAIMER: This script is intended to modify Windows Defender exclusions for Overwatch.
+Use this script at your own risk.
+Adding exclusions can potentially reduce your computer's security.
+Ensure you understand the implications and have adequate security measures in place.

-This guide provides step-by-step instructions on how to run the `OverwatchExclusions.ps1` script in an elevated PowerShell window, how to change the execution policy to unrestricted, and then how to revert it back to the original policy.
+Below you will find step-by-step instructions on how to run the `OverwatchExclusions.ps1` script in an elevated PowerShell window, how to change the execution policy to unrestricted, and then how to revert it back to the original policy.

 ## Prerequisites